department-of-veterans-affairs/va.gov-team/teams/vsa/teams/public-websites/outreach-and-events/research/research-plan.md

 - Retiring and aging

 ## Research Goals
-The goals of this research are to get user feedback on our designs for
+The goal of this research is to get user feedback on our designs for the following two new features:
 1. Filtering by date range
 2. Viewing recurring events together